loopasam/Project-work/README.md

 # Shell Script

- Timimg in running query may be different if you run a same query again and again, so I have made the script to run the same query many times and get the running time in a separate file to analyse it.
+ Timing in running query may be different if you run a same query again and again, so I have made the script to run the same query many times and get the running time in a separate file for analysis.
 Same problem but different query like using filter, not using filter, adding extra text column to output has kept in a single shell script but gives different time calculating file for each query.
 It can help to make efficient code.

 - [Most of them are for analysing the running time of sparql query to make more efficient code](https://github.com/Ashwini607/Project-work/blob/master/Documents/bin)